sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 ***Jolt Pistol.*** Originally designed for personal protection, jolt pistols fire

-short-range arcs of electricity that shock the targetís nervous system.
+short-range arcs of electricity that shock the target√≠s nervous system.
 A target damaged by a jolt pistol makes a Constitution saving throw against your maneuver save DC.
 On a failed save, the target is knocked prone and rattled until the end of your next turn.
 A target that fails the saving throw by 5 or more is stunned instead of rattled.
 Energy batteries designed for shock weapons (see Ammunition) are also used to power jolt pistols.

 ***Laser Pistol.*** Laser-based firearms fire beams of coherent light at their targets.